yevgeny-sotnikov/dotnet-issues/README.md

-# MAUI-issues
+# dotnet-issues
-Project for MAUI issues
+Project for different dotnet issues

 Concrete issue will  be placed at separate branch